MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Management/Set-Location.md

 ### -PassThru

-Returns a **System.Management.Automation.PathInfo** object that represents the location.
+Returns a **PathInfo** object that represents the location.
 By default, this cmdlet does not generate any output.

 ```yaml
 Type: SwitchParameter